 What fact about you might people be surprised to learn?

-I am an internal optimist.
+I am an eternal optimist.
 While private equity work often requires me to use my critical thinking skills and say “no” more than “yes,” I am confident that most things are possible through hard work and ingenuity.